ogra1/psplash-snap/README.md

 ### Runtime configuration

-If you want to avoid any login consoles to take over your screen from psplash, add the option
+If you want to avoid any login consoles to take over your screen from psplash, add the options

-    vt.handoff=2
+    vt.handoff=2 quiet

 to your kernel cmdline.
 To quieten any u-boot messages on boot set the "stdout" variable to "serial" in the u-boot configuration.